seshbot/seshbot.github.io/source/_posts/2014-01-03-javascript-in-modern-web-apps.markdown

 ### JavaScript in the browser

-I tend to avoid spending too long on high level frameworks, as they come and go and are easily replacable.
-However some toolsets and framework have become totally indispensable, valuable timesavers to anyone making a web application.
+It's very difficult to figure out which of the myriad JS frameworks are worth investing in, as they come and go and are easily replacable.
+However some toolsets and frameworks have become totally indispensable timesavers to anyone making a web application.

 - [jQuery](http://jquery.com/) - a low-level toolset that vastly simplifies common JS tasks such as manipulating the DOM and using XHR
 - [RequireJS](http://requirejs.org/) - a library that makes including third party modules simple